ardalis/ardalis-com-gatsby/src/pages/blog/domain-modeling-encapsulation.md

 - Call MarkComplete/Incomplete
 - Save the item

 But then along comes a new requirement - completed items need to send notifications.
 So, out comes the trusty domain service to the rescue.
-The service provides a new `MarkComplete(ToDoItem item)` method and is able to send notifications using a service injected into it.
+The service provides a new `public void MarkComplete(ToDoItem item)` method and is able to send notifications using a service injected into it.
 Hurray!

 But now how do you work with the domain model?